johnamdickson/portfolio-project-1/README.md

 ![Hero Image](/assets/README-files/hero-image.jpg)

-- __What is Crochet?
+- __The Home Page - What is Crochet?
 Section__

   - This section consists of an overview of crochet derived from Wikipedia and located in a styled div floated left.
-  - Floated right is a circular bordered close-up picture of persons hands as they crochet.
+  - Floated right is a circular close-up picture of persons hands as they crochet, bordered in the theme colour.

 ![What is Crochet Section](/assets/README-files/what-is-crochet-section.jpg)

-- __Why Learn to Crochet?
+- __THe Home Page - Why Learn to Crochet?
 Section__

   - This section highlights benefits to learning crochet in an unordered list along with font awesome icons to further style the text.
   - There is another circular bordered photo of a person holding items of that have been crafted by crocheting.